stjeong/rasp_vusb/README.md

 w10
 ```

-it acts as scrolling down, or type "w-50" to scroll up with offset 50.
+It acts as scrolling down, or type "w-50" to scroll up with offset 50.

-Test it as keyboard with this command,
+For testing input as keyboard, change the mode by typing "--mode" command,

 ```
 --mode
 ```
 (If you type "--mode" again, it will change to mouse input mode)

-Now you can enter any text and just hit enter,
+Now you can type any text and just hit ENTER,

 ```
 test is good
 ```

-Your PC will accept "test is good" key inputs.
-Of cource, you can send any special inputs of these,
+then, your PC will accept "test is good" key inputs.
+Of course, you can send any special inputs of these,

 ```
 Left Window key: <window>